ilder-as/go-barentswatch-ais/README.md

 This Go API seeks to make it easy to ingest and use these data for further processing.
 The API is purposefully designed as a thin layer above the HTTP API, to make it easier to keep the implementation synchronized with upstream changes.
-This means that we leak many abstractions, like implementing data streams which are otherwise identical multiple times, if they are accessible through different protocols from the server.
-This happens e.g. when the same data stream is accessible both as simple streams of JSON objects and as Server-Sent Events.
+This means that we e.g. sometimes implement endpoints whose supplied data are otherwise identical to each other whenever the HTTP API has endpoints with identical data but differences in carrier protocol or exchange format.

 ## About Ilder Open Source
 This project is proudly supported by [Ilder AS](https://ilder.no), a Norway-based software and IoT company.